opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 ## Use trace analytics in OpenSearch Dashboards

 To analyze the Jaeger trace data in Dashboards, first set up the trace analytics functionality.
-To get started, see [Get started with Trace Analytics]({{site.url}}{{site.baseurl}}/observability-plugin/trace/get-started/).
+To get started, see [Get started with trace analytics]({{site.url}}{{site.baseurl}}/observability-plugin/trace/get-started/).

 ### Data sources